rubygarage/circledge/intro_to_circleci.md

 ### Overview

-CircleCI enables you to run jobs in one of three environments:
+CircleCI enables you to run jobs in one of four environments:

 * Within Docker images (docker)
 * Within a Linux virtual machine (VM) image (machine)
 * Within a macOS VM image (macos)
-* Within a Windows OS VM image (macos)
+* Within a Windows VM image

 It is possible to specify a different executor type for every job in your `.circleci/config.yml` by specifying the executor type and an appropriate image.